What Foods To Eat On Your Period To Reduce Cramps & Weakness

 Leafy greens like spinach and kale are menstrual health essentials to eat when feeling weak on your period.

-Packed with vitamins and minerals, these greens, particularly rich in iron, can combat the fatigue and weakness that often accompany your period.
+Packed with vitamins, minerals, and iron, these greens can combat the fatigue and weakness that often accompany your period.

-Iron is vital for replenishing the blood you lose during menstruation, helping you maintain energy levels and overall vitality.
+Iron is vital for replenishing the blood you lose during your menstrual cycle, helping you maintain energy levels and fight fatigue.

 3) Lentils